Iqoii/FluidSim/README.md

 # FluidSim
 Some fluid simulation stuff I've worked on for fun about a year ago (March/April 2024).
+Really difficult stuff actually, I still have nightmares with the Navier-Stokes equations.

 DISCLAIMER: You need pygame, sys and math (pygame is the only none standard I think) to run this.